Enumeration reducibility: Strong enumeration reducibilities

-In addition to e-reducibility, there exist strong versions, the most important one being s-reducibility (named after Robert M. Solovay).
+In addition to enumeration reducibility, there exist strong versions, the most important one being s-reducibility (named after Robert M. Solovay).
 S-reducibility states that a computably enumerable real set $A$ is s-reducible to another computably enumerable real set $B$ if $B$ is at least as difficult to be approximated as $A$.
 This method shows similarity to e-reducibility in that it compares the elements of multiple sets.
 In addition, the structure of s-degrees have natural analogs in the enumeration degrees.

 The reasoning for using s-reducibility is summarized by Omandaze and Sorbi as a result of positive reducibility models being unable to answer certain oracle questions (e.g. an answer to "Is $x\in A$?" is only given if $x\in A$, and is not true for the inverse.) because they inherently model computational situations where incomplete oracle information is available.
 This is in contrast from the well-studied Turing reducibility, in which information is captured in both negative and positive values.
 In addition, T-reducibility uses information that is provided immediately and without delay.
 A strong reducibility is utilized in order to prevent problems occurring when incomplete information is supplied.